arnab132/Bellman-Ford-Algorithm-Python/README.md

 # Bellman-Ford-Algorithm-Python

-Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such Graphs as well.
+Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such graphs as well.
 Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
 But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra.

 Algorithm: